National Electricity Market

-Operation of the market
+Operation

 Exchange between electricity producers and electricity consumers is facilitated through a spot market where the output from all generators is aggregated and instantaneously scheduled to meet demand through a centrally coordinated dispatch process.
 This process is operated by the Australian Energy Market Operator (AEMO) in accordance with the provisions of Australian National Electricity Law and Australian National Electricity Rules.

 Scheduled generators submit offers every five minutes of every day.
 From all offers submitted, AEMO’s systems determine the generators required to produce electricity based on the principle of meeting prevailing demand in the most cost-efficient way (see also Economic dispatch).
 AEMO then dispatches these generators into production by sending automatic generation control (AGC) target signals to each generating unit.

 A dispatch price is determined every five minutes (termed Dispatch Intervals, abbreviated as DI) to determine the spot price for each 5-minute trading interval abbreviated as TI.
 Before October 2021, six dispatch prices were averaged every half-hour.
 There are 5 trading regions for each of the regions of the NEM.
 AEMO uses the spot price as the basis for the settlement of financial transactions for all energy traded in the NEM.

 There is a maximum price that generators can bid in at.
 Under the Rules, the AEMC adjusts this maximum spot price MPC (market price cap) by movements in the consumer price index by 28 February each year for the rate to commence on 1 July.
 For the 2020-2021 financial year the MPC was $15,000/MWh.
 There is a further limit on the price called the Cumulative Price Threshold, which is the sum of value of all the TI's for the previous 7 days, calculated on a rolling basis.
 When this exceeds $224,600, AEMO caps the bids to a nominated value, currently $300/MWh.
 Whilst the price is capped in this manner, it is known as an Administered Price period.
 The process continues until the rolling average drops to allow normal trading without impinging the threshold too rapidly again.